25 of The Most Beautiful Greek Islands

 A small boat also runs between Paros’ main harbour, Parikia, and Antiparos, carrying only travellers and no vehicles.
 This brings you close to some of the best luxury resorts in Paros.

-The island’s most prominent attractions are its gorgeous beaches, and the limestone cliffs and sea caves that reflect ancient Greece.
+The island’s most prominent attractions are its gorgeous beaches, the limestone cliffs and sea caves, that reflect ancient Greece.
 The beaches of Antiparos are mainly sandy, with crystal blue seas, and most are near Chora, the island’s capital.

 There are many things to do in Antiparos including visiting the Antiparos cave and Castro and going to Despotiko island.